Derek Winnert

 Denison’s Dakers weds society beauty Edie (Beatrice Campbell), who turned him down for Howard’s Harold, but she dies giving birth to Howard’s illegitimate son.
 Dulcie Gray (the real-life Mrs Denison, married since 1939) is the Plain Jane called Rachel Hammond whom Denison marries to bring up the child.

-Director Harold French’s melodramatic 1947 British soap opera is efficiently done and conscientious in all departments.
+Director Harold French’s melodramatic 1948 British soap opera film is efficiently done and conscientious in all departments.
 But, despite the over-heated plot, it remains an over-restrained film that only occasionally raises the spirits.
 The production is uncomfortably set bound and the acting is too polite, though Denison excels in his first starring role and Gray gives a satisfyingly delicate performance.

 Eunice Gayson, Sylvia Trench in Dr No and From Russia with Love, appears in her first film, at the age of 16.